The MMM Research Group recently undertook two studies:

 1. Mixed Methods study on mindfulness as a mediator between internalization of marginalization and meaning in life.
-In addition to an empirical study using the Five Facet Mindfulness Questionnaire (Baer et al., 2006), the Meaning in Life Questionnaire (Steger et al., 2006), and the Devaluation/Discrimination Scale (Link et al., 1989), the MMM Research Group will employ Narrative Inquiry to investigate more deeply the lived experiences of mindfulness practitioners who are marginalized in society (People of Color and LGBTQ people) as they relate to connecting with meaning in life.
+In addition to an empirical study using the Five Facet Mindfulness Questionnaire (Baer et al., 2006), the Meaning in Life Questionnaire (Steger et al., 2006), and the Devaluation/Discrimination Scale (Link et al., 1989), the MMM Research Group employed Narrative Inquiry to investigate more deeply the lived experiences of mindfulness practitioners who are marginalized in society (People of Color and LGBTQ people) as they relate to connecting with meaning in life.

 Dr. Zvi Bellin is the principal investigator of the MMM Research Group.
 Dr. Bellin is the director of the Holistic Research Center and an assistant professor of holistic counseling psychology.
 He is a licensed professional clinical counselor specializing in meaning-centered psychotherapy, infused with narrative and mindfulness therapies.
 His recent publications include articles about post-conventional faith, social marginalization, and the relationship between mindfulness practice and meaning in life.
 Dr. Bellin is a committed practitioner of mindfulness and leads therapeutically oriented mindfulness retreats.
 Additionally, he was a lead researcher on a grant-funded program to improve LGBTQI2-S competency for Alameda County behavioral health providers.